nmartin198/pyHS2MF6/docs/_sources/installation.rst.txt

       and two dynamic-link library (DLL) files.
 One file has a `.dll` extension and the other has a `.pyd` extension.

-3. Install and configure the Python 3 interpreter
+3. Install and configure the Python 3 interpreter.
+This iteration of **pyHS2MF6** has only been tested with Python 3.8.5.

     * See :ref:`install_pyint`

 4. Recreate the DLL files, if needed.
+This iteration of **pyHS2MF6** works with MODFLOW 6.2.0.

     * See :ref:`install_dlls`